citius/phanos/README.md

 ------------

 For working this tool you needs of installed PhantomJs browser.
+PhantomJs will be uploaded automatic until installing.
-If it not installed you can run this script:
+But If you want installed globally PhantomJs you can run:
 `$ sudo bin/install_linux_phantomjs`

 Options